idosch/idosch.github.io/source/_posts/2014-04-18-microcorruption-ctf-part-i.markdown

 44ae:  0f4e           mov   r14, r15
 44b0:  3041           ret
 ```
-A pointer to the entered password is passed to the subroutine via r15.
-Each of the four `cmp` instructions checks whether the two bytes pointed to by `r15` plus the offset is valid.
+A pointer to the entered password is passed to the subroutine via `r15`.
+Each of the four `cmp` instructions checks whether the two bytes pointed to by `r15` plus the offset are valid.
 Notice that here - unlike in the previous level - the `cmp` instruction is used and not `cmp.b`.
 The word size in the MSP430 is 16 bits and therefore the instructions operate on two bytes of data unless specifically told to do otherwise (by using a `.b` suffix).

 Since the MSP430 is [little-endian](http://en.wikipedia.org/wiki/Endianness) multi-byte values are stored in memory in reverse order.
 Thus, the password is `0x435d3f535f3e4241`.